SSHZ-ORG/hakuraku/README.md

 ### Update proto

-After editing `umdb/data.proto`, one should run `umdb/compile_proto.sh` to update the generated code.
+After editing `umdb/data.proto`, one should run `yarn run protoc` to update the generated code.

 The generated code should be checked in to the repository.